It's a mess. It's an absolute disaster. —Rep. Jason Chaffetz

 The two-term congressman said he voted against it but not enough of his colleagues did.
 "I can look you all in the eyes and say, 'I'm trying.
 I'm trying,'" he said.

 In the House, Chaffetz said states need to be prepared for less federal money in the future.

 "There are going to be less funds.
 We are going to have to make adjustments, particularly with our entitlement funds," the congressman said.
 He said one solution could be to "get rid of the bureaucracy" by letting states hang on to revenues now shared with the federal government.

 Chaffetz said he is pushing for states to set and collect all gas taxes.
 He has also sponsored a resolution warning states not to "look to the federal government to bail you out."

 He praised Utah for dealing with the issue seriously.
-"Federal finances are dire," Chaffetz said, warning that the nation's "spending problems are out of control."80 comments on this story
+"Federal finances are dire," Chaffetz said, warning that the nation's "spending problems are out of control."

 The congressman also told lawmakers he's worried about cyber security.